Hilbert modules associated to parabolically induced representations of semisimple Lie groups: An irreducibility theorem

 Another feature in real rank $1$, is the possibility to completely describe the left action of $C^*(G)$ in the open picture of $\E$.
-The action is initially defined by convolution at the level of $C_c(G/N)$ and carried to $L^2(\N)\otimes C^*(L)$ \textit{via} the isomorphism of Theorem \ref{Thm_Open}.
+It is initially defined by convolution at the level of $C_c(G/N)$ and carried to $L^2(\N)\otimes C^*(L)$ \textit{via} the isomorphism of Theorem \ref{Thm_Open}.
 One may also consider the corresponding action of $G$ defined by translations on $C_c(G/N)$ and extended to $\E$.
-The next proposition describe this action in the open picture.
-For $f\otimes\varphi\in L^2(\N)\otimes C^*(L)$ and $g\in G$, we write $g.f\otimes\varphi$ for the action of $G$ imported from the one on $\E$.
-With the real rank $1$ assumption, Bruhat decomposition proves that it is enough to consider $g\in\N MA$ and $g=w$.
+The next proposition explicits this action in the open picture.
+For $f\otimes\varphi$ in $L^2(\N)\otimes C^*(L)$, we write $g.f\otimes\varphi$ for the action of $g\in G$ transported from the one on $\E$.
+The Bruhat decomposition in rank $1$ proves that it is enough to consider $g\in\N MA$ and $g=w$.

 \begin{proposition} Let $f\otimes\varphi\in L^2(\N)\otimes C^*(L)$, $\bn_0\in\N$ and $l_0=m_0a_0\in MA$.
 Then, \begin{itemize} \item $\bn_0.(f\otimes\varphi) = \lambda_{\N}(\bn_0)(f)\otimes\varphi$ \item $l_0.(f\otimes\varphi) = e^{\rho\log(a_0)}f\circ c_{l_0^{-1}}\otimes U_{l_0}.\varphi$ \item For any $\bnu\in\N\setminus\left\{1\right\}$ and $\lambda\in L$, \end{itemize} \end{proposition}